Download Case Study

 Starting Small… with Big Intentions

 Right in the middle of town was the perfect solution.
 Once known as C.G.
 Murphy’s, there was a historic downtown property that had fallen into decline.
-The Small Nation team was looking for an idea that would allow them to not only bring a multiplied return on their investment,
+The Small Nation team was looking for an idea that would allow them to not only bring a multiplied return on their investment, but bring a solution to the town that would be a catalyst for the development of multiple small businesses.

 The team decided to convert the old C.G.
 Murphy’s store into a marketplace concept, bringing “Main Street” inside the property at a smaller scale.
-In
+In order to succeed, the “Main Street Marketplace” would need to not only have tenants, but an entertaining, welcoming experience.

-The single storefront was converted into multiple suites, each with its own unique façade, storefront windows, commercial-grade doors, and character.
+The single storefront was converted into multiple suites, each with its own unique façade, storefront windows, commercial grade doors, and character.

 By reducing “Main Street” to a smaller scale, the Small Nation team has been able to offer retail spaces with smaller square footage and reduced rental rates to entrepreneurs who were just starting up.
 For the vendor, expenses that might have once seemed prohibitive to opening a business like utility costs or storefront signage are no longer an issue.
-Main Street Marketplace functions as a small business incubator of sorts, allowing businesses
+Main Street Marketplace functions as a small business incubator of sorts, allowing businesses to start small and hone their skills as an entrepreneur while keeping startup costs low.
+The Marketplace has placed a beauty salon and a specially retail store as the anchors to the property with windowed frontage along Main Street.
+Further within the doors, you’ll find a mix of tenants similar to a normal downtown area, ranging from professional services to massage therapy, clothing boutiques, self-defense training services, a mortgage bank, a hypnotherapist and even a gun shop.

-Jazzercise classes are held on the second floor of the property and the back entrance is anchored by an amazing artisan bakery offering handmade breads, bagels, and sandwiches for local patrons to enjoy.
+Jazzercise classes are held on the second floor of the property and the back entrance is anchored by an amazing artisan bakery offering hand made breads, bagels and sandwiches for local patrons to enjoy.
 The basement of the property is also used for office rental space, allowing every inch of the property to be utilized.

 In total, Small Nation invested $350,000 into the renovation of the property.
 It houses 20 rental spaces and estimates 150 people move through the space daily.